Quickstart

 - Under Your first review, choose how to start:

-- Run my first review now (default) — paste the URL of an open pull request in your organization into the field labeled
+- Run my first review now (default) — paste the full URL of an open pull request into the Pull Request URL field (for example,

 contoso).
 No PR is needed now; ADO Pilot reviews your next pull request automatically once setup finishes.

-- Run my first review now (default) — paste the URL of an open pull request in your organization into the field labeled
+- Run my first review now (default) — paste the full URL of an open pull request into the Pull Request URL field (for example,

 - Click Connect & Continue.